All the latest highlights from Sundance, including Kanye West’s Netflix documentary

 Day 4

 It’s quite bizarre to find yourself rooting for Kanye West (now legally called Ye), but that’s exactly the position you find yourself in while watching Jeen-Yuhs, a three-part documentary coming to Netflix next month.
 Sundance has unveiled the first part, and it shows the burgeoning Chicago-based rapper as he attempts to get a music deal in New York.
-“I’m trying to get to the point where I could drop my last name off my name,” he says at one stage, with a level of self-belief that would be laughable if it wasn’t exactly what ended up happening. and this level of self-belief is quite astonishing – especially considering it’s exactly what his future has in store for him.
+“I’m trying to get to the point where I could drop my last name off my name,” he says at one stage, with a level of self-belief that would be laughable if it wasn’t exactly what ended up happening.
 Considering it’s been filmed by his friends (directors Coodie & Chike), the doc can’t escape the fact that every single second has probably been approved by the rapper himself.
 Consequently, it’s too safe to fully impress.

 Thandiwe Newton leads a one-woman army against toxic masculinity in God’s Country.
 She plays Cassandra, a grieving former New Orleans cop who moves to an isolated snowy canyon where she’s increasingly tormented by two local hunters.
 The film, from Julian Higgins, is a slow-burn descent, amping up the tension via silence, awkward standoffs and not-so-subtle symbolism.
 Despite some third-act wobbles, it just about pulls things off, thanks in no small part to Newton, who here further proves her screen magnetism following an Emmy winning-turn in Westworld.